FRC9149/3d_JS_Library/README.md

 width defines the width of the canvas\
 height defines the height of the canvas\
-is_rotateable defines if you can drag the model around or rotate it\
 camreaPosition defines the 3d starting position of the camera\
+modelPosition defines where the model is using the coordinate system XYZ\
+modelScale defines the scale of the model using the system XYZ\
 spins defines if the model spins without input or not\
-shadows defines if the lights cast shadows\
-alpha defines if the background is solid black or transparent\
+rgbColor defines the color of the model using [r, g, b]\

 ## examples
 There is an example page on the example branch of this repository.
 It shows multiple ways of using this library was well as the different settings.